Guest400123064/empathic-bot/apps/browser_client/README.md

 # __Simple Browser Chat__
 This is a simple re-implementation of `ParlAI`'s browser chat client using mostly standard library for portability.
-It also has a simple functionality of collecting chat history. __Note: all instructions below assume that we are in the program folder, e.g., `browser_client`__ The structure of the folders should be,
+It also has a simple functionality of collecting chat history. __Note: You should download the entire folder either from GitHub directly or from a `browser_client.zip` file [here](https://github.com/Guest400123064/empathic-bot/tree/main/uploads).
+All instructions below assume that we are in the program folder, e.g., `browser_client`__ The structure of the folders should be,
 ```
 PROGRAM_FOLDER
   |-- README.md